About Old Cairo

 Also, Saudi Egyptian Developers (SED) equipped the compound with many high-end services, such as access control, HVAC, heating, ventilation, and AC, voice evacuation system, CCTV and surveillance cameras, and a smart parking management system.

-Lastly, El Fustat is composed of many phases, the first one of which is Arabesque Al Fustat that spans a land area of 71 acres.
+Lastly, El Fustat is composed of many phases, including Arabesque Al Fustat and Khan Arabesque.

 - The Hanging Church (Saint Virgin Mary's Coptic Orthodox Church)